 My Makeup Lesson: Prep

 My Product: I’ve tried other primers, but when I first met Bebe four years ago, she recommended Hourglass Veil Mineral Primer.
 I took her word for it, tried the trial size, and fell in love.
-I moved on to the standard size, and now I buy the largest size (read that: best value) available!
+I moved on to the standard size, and now I buy the largest size (read that: best value) available or I stock up in the Nordstrom Anniversary Sale every year!
 It is the best.

 What I Said: I love this primer, but it bothers me that when I put on my foundation, I can still see my pores on the apples of my cheeks.